Konodinger/IISPH/README.md

 ## Run

-You can now run the code simply by executing the `tpSph.exe` file.
+You can now run the code simply by executing the `iisph.exe` file.
 A window should open with the simulation in a grid.
 You can start and stop the simulation by pressing **P**, and quit the program by pressing **Q**.
 For a detail of the different options of the simulation, you can check the help section by pressing **H**.